Lindy Hop and Anti-Racism

 How do we form our understanding of a dance?

 When we learn a dance, we actually don’t learn the full thing itself.
-Instead, we form OUR UNDERSTANDING of it – which is coloured by our experiences, our assumptions, and the limited information we have access to.
+Instead, we form our understanding of it – which is coloured by our experiences, our assumptions, and the limited information we have access to.
 In fact, since we often learn from a teacher, we only get our interpretation of their understanding of it… which actually came from their teacher’s understanding, and so on.

 Why does it matter how I learn the dance?